Request for Records, Data, or Documents

 - Information that is confidential or privileged by law, either constitutional, statutory, or by judicial decision, including, but not limited to, any information that a court has ordered to be kept confidential.

-- Attorney-client communications, attorney work product, information disclosed during an executive session of the ERCOT Board of Directors, or information subject to the deliberative process privilege, which may include communications with state or federal officials or agencies that fall within the scope of the privilege.
+- Attorney-client communications, attorney work product, information disclosed during an executive session of the ERCOT Board of Directors, or its committees, or information subject to the deliberative process privilege, which may include communications with state or federal officials or agencies, or Independent System Operators or Regional Transmission Organizations.

 - Personnel records, the disclosure of which would violate law or constitute an unwarranted invasion of personal privacy, except that all information in an employee's personnel file is to be made available to that employee or the employee's designated representative.